 You can find me on Twitter @JamesRoy or on Linkedin as James Roy

 My research interests in recent years have been focused on online tuition, and together with my colleague, Dr Lynda Grifin, an Honorary Associate in the School of Education, Childhood, Youth and Sport (ECYS) we completed a study exploring student and tutor views of working with online forums undertaken with students in 2015.
 We have presented our findings internally on five separate occasions and our first article from this study iwas published in July 2019..
+And, as noted above, the free 8-hour OpenLearn course, Buidling confidence in using online learning forums comes out of this research.
+The course went live in August 2020.

 At present, I am working, together with colleagues, on a scholarship project to explore student experiences of tutorials - both online and face-to-face - on one of my School's biggest Level 1 modules.
 To this end, my interest is in online tuition and students' experience of online tuition, and expectations around online tuition and online learning.